Totemancer/Totemancer-PFPs/README.md

 A: They are public, immutable, and not under team control.
 They provide fair seeds for deterministic assignment.

 Q: Is the trait assignment fair
 A: Yes.
-The code is published in advance and the per-token seed is your own upgrade_tx_hash.
+The code is published in advance and the per-token seed is your own reveal_tx_hash.
 Anyone can reproduce the exact mapping.

 ## Changelog

+- 2025-11-14: added contract addresses and tx_hash lookup demonstration
 - 2025-11-03: initial draft